MikeyMike007/haskell_tutorial/004-recursion/README.md

 ## `take`

-This function returns a specified number of elements from a specified list.
+The `take` function returns a specified number of elements from a specified list.

 ```haskell
 take' :: (Num i, Ord i) => i -> [a] -> [a]